The Origin of ColetteKay.com

 “The most regretful people on earth are those who felt the call to creative work, who felt their own creative power restive and uprising, and gave to it neither power nor time.” – Mary Oliver

-I have learned through experience and occasional losses, which I imagine will be revealed in pieces as I can muster it out of me, that we have limited time.
+I have learned that we have limited time.
 I am using it now.

 Contact: hello [at] colettekay [dot] com